All Episodes

 Now, I would imagine some of those people are going to return home when push comes to shove in November, but I don't think with numbers that high that he's getting all of them back.

-Fully 10% of Biden voted voters, according to a poll last week, said that voted for him in 2020, say they're voting for Trump in 24.
+Fully 10% of Biden voters, according to a poll last week, said that voted for him in 2020, say they're voting for Trump in 24.

 What does that tell you?

-And his opening line is if Donald Trump's elected president in November, he will have assembled a coalition, unlike any Republican nominee in my lifetime.
+And his opening line is, if Donald Trump's elected president in November, he will have assembled a coalition unlike any Republican nominee in my lifetime.

 And that's what you're seeing happen.

-Uh and it's it's two different things.
+And it's two different things.

-I mean, as long as we're living in total fantasy land, uh I'm gonna try to outbid Bernie and the the fact that it makes no economic sense that can't possibly succeed, uh, and would collapse of its own weight, just doesn't matter.
+And the fact that it makes no economic sense, it can't possibly succeed and would collapse of its own weight just doesn't matter.

-These people live in an absolute fantasy land, and what's happened is people who live a normal everyday life now know it.
+And what's happened is people who live a normal everyday life now know it.

-Uh and you and I waver between thinking that they're just literally that far out of touch with reality, and on the other hand, that they're just that stupid.
+And I waver between thinking that they're just literally that far out of touch with reality, and on the other hand, that they're just that stupid.

-Uh and uh I'm not sure which is a more accurate explanation.
+And I'm not sure which is a more accurate explanation.

-I think they're stupid and they're dangerous, and and and there's no rational explanation that I can think of as to why they've allowed this to happen.
+And there's no rational explanation that I can think of as to why they've allowed this to happen.

 Now, for three years, they've lied to the American public and said that the border is secure and that the border is closed.

-Uh well, uh they they won't help me.
+Well, they won't help me.

-Uh they they did that with a stroke of the pen.
+They did that with a stroke of the pen.

 And so they really don't need Republican help, do they?

-Uh and if if you watch what's happening in Haiti right now, and you realize that Haiti is part of an island with the Dominican Republic, well, guess what?
+And if you watch what's happening in Haiti right now, and you realize that Haiti is part of an island with the Dominican Republic, well, guess what?

-The Dominican Republic has a carefully controlled border because they understand what a disaster it would be if the violence and the corruption came pouring across uh from Haitian uh we know borders work.
+The Dominican Republic has a carefully controlled border because they understand what a disaster would be if the violence and the corruption came pouring across from Haiti.

-Uh, the Prime Minister of Hungary was visiting.
+The Prime Minister of Hungary was visiting.

 So we know it can be done.